-2.4.1 Graduates of the program must be competent to manage health promotion and oral health care for a range of clients within the life cycle, including children, adolescents, adults, and seniors.
-Students should have opportunities to provide care for medically-compromised clients and clients with special needs.
+2.4.1 Graduates of the program must be competent to manage health promotion and oral health care for a range of clients/patients within the life cycle, including children, adolescents, adults, and seniors.
+Students should have opportunities to provide care for clients/patients who are medically-compromised and clients/patients with specialized healthcare needs.

-Faculty members, staff, and students must at all times give priority to client safety.
+Faculty members, staff, and students must at all times give priority to client/patient safety.
 Designated individuals must be responsible for identifying unacceptable risk and providing appropriate management.

 - a.
 Provide a copy of the preclinical and clinical manuals provided to students. - b.
-Describe how the program manages client assignment. - c.
-Describe the process to identify risk, ensure client safety and provide appropriate management.
+Describe how the program manages client/patient assignment. - c.
+Describe the process to identify risk, ensure client/patient safety and provide appropriate management. - d.

-d.
 Describe how the program ensures that each student is provided with sufficient experiences to develop competency within the contemporary scope of dental hygiene practice.

-2.4.2 The program must take primary responsibility for recruiting clients, providing and maintaining a sufficient pool of clients, and providing an appropriate variety of clients and clinical experiences for students.
+2.4.2 The program must take primary responsibility for recruiting clients/patients, providing and maintaining a sufficient pool of clients/patients, and providing an appropriate variety of clients/patients and clinical experiences for students.
+Client/patient recruitment must be conducted according to provincial/federal privacy legislation.

 Students must be provided with sufficient experiences to develop competency within the contemporary scope of dental hygiene practice.
 An ongoing record of the number and variety of clinical experiences must be maintained and monitored to ensure sufficient experiences for each student.

 - a.
-Provide evidence that the pool of clients available is sufficient to allow students to develop competency in all aspects of client care. - b.
+Provide evidence that the pool of active clients/patients available is sufficient to allow students to develop competency in all aspects of client care. - b.
 Describe how the students' clinical experiences are monitored. - c.
-Provide, on site, a sample of the tracking system used by the program to track clinical experiences. - d.
-Identify areas of shortage of specific types of clients.
-Describe the strategies that have been implemented to ensure that students have sufficient and varied experiences to develop competency in all aspects of client care.
+Provide a sample of the tracking system used by the program to track clinical experiences. - d.
+Identify areas of shortage of specific types of clients/patients.
+Describe the strategies that have been implemented to ensure that students have sufficient and varied experiences to develop competency in all aspects of client/patient care.